evmcnb/quartz/content/Full/Infectious Mononucleosis.md

 1. **Rest:** Usually self limiting
 2. **Avoiding Contact Sports:** To prevent risk of splenic rupture due to enlarged spleen.
 3. **Avoiding Alcohol:** To avoid additional strain on the liver.
+4. **Avoid contact sports** for 4 weeks to reduce risk of splenic rupture

 ## Complications/red Flags